I SS Panzer Corps: Hungary and Austria

-The corps, composed of LSSAH and Hitlerjugend SS divisions, was instrumental in one of the last successful German offensives, Operation Southwind, eliminating the Soviet bridgehead west of the Garam in February 1945.
-The Germans then launched a pincer movement north and south of Lake Balaton as part of Operation Spring Awakening on 6 March, 1945.
+The corps, composed of the LSSAH and Hitlerjugend divisions, was instrumental in one of the last successful German offensives, Operation Southwind, eliminating the Soviet bridgehead west of the Garam in February 1945.
+The Germans then launched a pincer movement north and south of Lake Balaton as part of Operation Spring Awakening on 6 March 1945.
 This area included some of the last oil reserves still available to the Axis.
-The attack was spearheaded by the 6th SS Panzer Army and included the corps, made up of elite units such as the LSSAH and Hitlerjugend divisions.
+The attack was spearheaded by the 6th Panzer Army and included the corps, made up of elite units such as the LSSAH and Hitlerjugend divisions.
 Dietrich's army made "good progress" at first, but as they drew near the Danube, the combination of the muddy terrain and strong Soviet resistance ground them to a halt.
 On 16 March, the Soviet forces counterattacked in strength, which forced the entire southern front to retreat towards Vienna.
-The German forces, including the LSSAH and the Hitlerjugend divisions, could not hold the city of Vienna, which fell to the Soviet forces on 13 April.
+The German forces, including the LSSAH and Hitlerjugend divisions, could not hold Vienna, which fell to Soviet forces on 13 April.
 The Germans units then retreated into Hungary.
-Thereafter, the bulk of the LSSAH surrendered to US forces near Steyr and the SS Division Hitlerjugend surrendered to US troops near the town of Enns, Austria on 8 May 1945.
+Thereafter, the bulk of the LSSAH Division surrendered to U.S. forces near Steyr and the Hitlerjugend Division surrendered to U.S. troops near the town of Enns, Austria on 8 May 1945.